LQR471814/bookmarklets/README.md

 the instructions on how to use each bookmark is contained within a comment at the top their readable source code in the [src](src/) directory. however in general, most bookmarks will work if you click on them on the correct webpage.

+> note: on iOS, you'll have to create a temporary bookmark on any random site, then edit the bookmark to include the bookmarklet's source code.

 ### building

 to build all the bookmarklets, run `bun run build`.